lambdamachine/rfc/common-lambda.md

   fn  ∈ Λ,
   arg ∈ Λ
 }

-Applications = {
-  Application,
-  ...
-}
 ```

 ### Scanner

 A typical scanner of Λ-expressions should take single input - a rune reader - with `Rune` representating any single printable character.
-Such reader can be defined as a set:
+Such reader can be defined as an argumentless function returning single `Rune`:

 ```
-Reader = {
+Reader = 𝑓 ⟶ Rune
-  read ∈ f() -> Rune
-}
 ```

 A scanner must provide an interface to scan input streams of runes into recognized blocks.
-We can define scanner as a set:
+We can define scanner as a function from `Reader` to `Block`:

 ```
-Scanner = {
+Scanner = 𝑓: Reader ⟶ Block
-  input ∈ Reader
-  scan  ∈ f() -> Block
-}
 ```

 We can define block as well, with `String` representing any finite chain of runes: